NAV

 }

 In this example, the persistent flag author is bound with viper.
-Note: the variable author will not be set to the value from config, when the --author flag is not provided by user.
+Note: the variable author will not be set to the value from config, when the --author flag is provided by user.

 More in viper documentation.